arthurlacoste/semantic-ui-offline/README.md

 ## Update

-In dev, you can restart the script with:
+In dev, you can rebuild all the things with theses lines:

 ```
+cd folder/to/semantic-ui-offline/
+npm install
 npm start
 ```